oxyg3nium/oxyg3nium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/SubmitTransaction.md

 2. What is the `Signature` class and where is it defined?
    - The `Signature` class is used in this code to represent a cryptographic signature.
 Its definition is not shown in this file, but it is imported from another package.

-3. What is the `alephium` project and what license is it released under?
+3. What is the `oxyg3nium` project and what license is it released under?
-   - The `alephium` project is not described in detail in this file, but it is mentioned that this file is part of it.
+   - The `oxyg3nium` project is not described in detail in this file, but it is mentioned that this file is part of it.
 The project is released under the GNU Lesser General Public License, version 3 or later.